Creating a distribution package¶

 The default pattern looks for a variable called

-.
+__version__orVERSION, which contains the version, optionally preceded by the lower case letterv.
 The default pattern is based on PEP 440.If this is not the way you want to store versions, you can define a different regular expression with the

-option.See also
+patternoption.See also

 However, there are other version scheme plug-ins, such as hatch-semver for semantic Versioning.